Too Much REM Sleep? The Reasons Why and How to Keep It Right

 You're probably wondering: Isn't REM sleep just plain sleep?
 While it is, there are more specific definitions of this sleeping stage.

-REM (Rapid Eye Movement) sleep is a distinct sleeping stage and is sometimes referred to as paradoxical sleep.
+The studies have shown that REM (Rapid Eye Movement) sleep is a distinct sleeping stage and is sometimes referred to as paradoxical sleep.
 This is the stage where the brain is highly active, with the similar brain functions of a brain that is awake.
 There are times when the brain activity during REM sleep is higher as compared to when you are conscious!
 Your heart rate and breathing will also increase, and just like what the name states, your eyes would move back and forth while the eyelids are closed.

 25% of your sleep is in the REM phase.
 It doesn't happen all at once but comes in periods.
 It starts with five minutes, and the more you experience it throughout your sleep, the longer it lasts for.
 It can last for a full half-hour.